Don’t get mad.

 You too are starting to think that way on purpose and more often and so the “Doubters” in your life aren’t bad people, they’re just stuck in a negative mindset.
 Some people would say that you have to rid yourself of these people too, but for me… it was most of my family and friends.

 It’s not that they didn’t want to believe in me and my dreams, it’s that they were stuck in their own paradigm of who they thought I was.
 Every time I failed it was an individual failure.
 They didn’t understand that I was learning from those failures.
 To be honest, sometimes it takes me a while to learn.

 The important thing when dealing with your doubters is repetition.
 Help them understand that you see failure as a stepping stone.
 Maybe tell them that you are encouraged by Edison’s quote, “When you have exhausted all possibilities, remember this – you haven’t.”
 The sad reality is some people will always be doubters, but that’s on them, not you.
 Don’t let it bring you down.
 Share the things you’ve learned with them and let them know that you believe in you and that’s the most important thing.
 One day, when you’re living your dream, they’ll have no choice but to see it.

-It’s funny how even now, I still have people in my life that think that I’m a dreamer.
-Even though I live my dream life and don’t have to “work” to keep living.
+It’s funny how even now, I still have people in my life who think that I’m a dreamer.
+Even though I’m living my dream life and don’t have to “work” to keep living.
 They can’t see it.
-They’re still waiting for the other shoe to drop, they’re still seeing “me” in their old paradigm.
-They still think that there is no way that “my life” is sustainable.
+They’re still waiting for the other shoe to drop; they’re still seeing “me” in their old paradigm.
+They still think that there is no way that my lifestyle is sustainable.
 At some point I’ll be broke and will have to return to work and I’ll be worse off than I was before I quit working.